-As of December 31, 2012, the Company had \$343.0 million in cash, approximately \$250 million available through its revolving credit facility under its principal credit agreement (the "Credit Agreement") and its commercial paper program, and a commitment increase feature under the Credit Agreement that enables the Company to borrow up to an additional \$500 million, subject to lending commitments of the participating lenders and certain conditions as described in the Credit Agreement.
-To preserve its liquidity, the Company invests its cash primarily in prime money market funds.
+As of December 31, 2013, the Company had \$496.9 in cash, approximately \$350 available through the revolving facility under its Credit Agreement and its commercial paper program, and a commitment increase feature under the Credit Agreement that enables the Company to borrow up to an additional \$500, subject to lending commitments of the participating lenders and certain conditions as described in the Credit Agreement.
+To preserve its liquidity, the Company invests its cash primarily in prime money market funds and short term bank deposits.

-As of December 31, 2012, the amount of cash and cash equivalents, included in the Company's consolidated cash, that was held by foreign subsidiaries was approximately \$168.2 million.
-If these funds are needed for operations in the U.S. the Company will be required to accrue and pay taxes in the U.S. to repatriate these funds.
+As of December 31, 2013, the amount of cash and cash equivalents included in the Company's assets, that was held by foreign subsidiaries was approximately \$231.1.
+If these funds are needed for operations in the U.S., the Company will be required to accrue and pay taxes in the U.S. to repatriate these funds.
 However, the Company's intent is to permanently reinvest these funds outside the U.S., and the Company does not currently expect to repatriate them to fund operations in the U.S.

-On September 26, 2012, the Company closed an underwritten public offering of \$400 million aggregate principal amount of 2.875% Senior Notes (the "2022 Notes").
+On September 26, 2012, the Company closed an underwritten public offering of \$400 aggregate principal amount of 2.875% Senior Notes (the "2022 Notes").
 The 2022 Notes were issued under the second supplemental indenture (the "Second Supplemental Indenture"), dated September 26, 2012, to the indenture dated December 15, 2010, between the Company and The Bank of New York Mellon Trust Company, N.A., as trustee.
 Interest on the 2022 Notes is payable semi-annually, beginning April 1, 2013.
 The 2022 Notes will mature on October 1, 2022, unless earlier retired or redeemed pursuant to the terms of the Second Supplemental Indenture.
-The Company used \$250 million from commercial paper issuances, along with the \$400 million of 2022 Notes and cash, to purchase Avid Health on October 1, 2012.
-These amounts remain outstanding as of December 31, 2012.
+The Company used \$250 from commercial paper issuances, along with the \$400 of 2022 Notes and cash, to purchase the L'IL CRITTERS and VITAFUSION gummy vitamin dietary supplement business on October 1, 2012.

-On December 15, 2010, the Company completed an underwritten public offering of \$250 million aggregate principal amount of 3.35% senior notes due 2015 (the "2015 Notes").
+On December 15, 2010, the Company completed an underwritten public offering of \$250 aggregate principal amount of 3.35% senior notes due 2015 (the "2015 Notes").
 The 2015 Notes were issued under (the "Base Indenture"), and a first supplemental indenture (the "First Supplemental Indenture"), dated December 15, 2010, between the Company and BNY Mellon, as trustee.
-On December 30, 2010, the proceeds of the offering were utilized to retire the outstanding \$250 million principal amount of the Company's 6% Senior Subordinated Notes due 2012.
+On December 30, 2010, the proceeds of the offering were utilized to retire the outstanding \$250 principal amount of the Company's 6% Senior Subordinated Notes due 2012.
 Interest on the 2015 Notes is payable on June 15 and December 15 of each year, beginning June 15, 2011.
-The 2015 Notes will mature on December 15, 2015, unless earlier retired or redeemed as described below.
+The 2015 Notes will mature on December 15, 2015, unless earlier retired or redeemed pursuant to the terms of the First Supplemental Indenture.

 The current economic environment presents risks that could have adverse consequences for the Company's liquidity.
-(See "Unfavorable economic conditions could adversely affect demand for our products" under "Risk Factors" in Item 1A of this Annual Report.)
-The Company does not anticipate that current economic conditions will adversely affect its ability to comply with the financial covenants in its principal credit facility because the Company currently is, and anticipates that it will continue to be, in compliance with the minimum interest coverage ratio requirement and the maximum leverage ratio requirement under the Credit Agreement.
+(See "Unfavorable economic conditions could adversely affect demand for the Company's products" under "Risk Factors" in Item 1A of this Annual Report.)
+The Company does not anticipate that current economic conditions will adversely affect its ability to comply with the financial covenants in the Credit Agreement because the Company currently is, and anticipates that it will continue to be, in compliance with the minimum interest coverage ratio requirement and the maximum leverage ratio requirement under the Credit Agreement.
 These financial ratios are discussed in more detail in this section under "Certain Financial Covenants."